uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 [SSH](../uab_cloud/remote_access.md#command-line-via-ssh) may be used to access Cheaha.
 Connect to host `cheaha.rc.uab.edu` on port `22`.

 ### Enabling SSH Key Authentication on Cheaha

 SSH key authentication allows you to log in to Cheaha without entering a password each time.
 This improves security and enables passwordless login for both SSH and Open OnDemand (OOD) shell access.

 #### SSH Key Setup on Cheaha

-If you have already set up your SSH keys on your local machine [see Local Machine CLI Setup], you can enable passwordless login on Cheaha as follows:
+If you have already set up your SSH keys on your local machine [see Local Machine CLI Setup](../uab_cloud/remote_access.md#command-line-via-ssh), you can enable passwordless login on Cheaha as follows:

-1. Add your public key to authorized_keys:
+(i) Add your public key to authorized_keys:

 On login006, append your ECDSA public key: